rafibettaieb/checkpointAlgo1/README.md

-this is the first checkpoint of the algorithm coutse : Checkpoint Algorithms and its elements
+this is the first checkpoint of the algorithm course : Checkpoint Algorithms and its elements